III A Man

 They can be classified as mental, mental-human and mental-human-natural products.

-They can sub-classified as essential, common or outstanding and typical or exceptional.
+They can sub-classified as essential-general, typical-exceptional and common-outstanding.

 Mental products as results of neuro-physiological data processing are internal, intentional, conscious,

 visualized constructions.
 They are abstract units with identity, name and defined content of properties,